smirciat/react-fullstack-starter/README.md

   a.  emailer disabled
   b.  mixpanel disabled
   c.  sentry disabled
-4. Run from dist uses dev parameters and local.env variables.
-If variables are already present, local are ignored.
-5. Empty /main template in pages to use own formatting.
+4. Empty /main template in pages to use own formatting.
-6. Logout available in client from /logout.
+5. Logout available in client from /logout.

 # React Fullstack Starter Web App